davejtoews/direct-to-sides/README.md

     var reverse = true;
     AlignToSides.init(selector, tolerance, reverse);

+A condition passed as a function can be added as a fourth parameter, allowing for a conditional applicaiton of the alignment.

+	var condition = function () { return false }
+	AlignToSides.init(selector, tolerance, reverse, condition);

 ## Advanced use

 To manually unset the text alignment of an elements children use `unset()`: